jumaraga/softtek/README.md

 ## Description
-This app is a  technical challenge made for softtek in which we use NestJs to properly manage the API, also this API is deploy to AWS using serverless framework.
+This is a proyect in which I going to test different concepts and strategies of software engineering, in particular of distributed systems.

 # Steps to run the project